GangadharNeelam/Loan-Interest-Rate-Prediction/README.md

-# Loan interest rate risk based prediction
+# Risk based prediction of interest for loan